WhyMaks/Cipher/README.md

 1. Why would i use it?
       - Because how customisable it is, you can literally change the algorithm yourself, as simple as it sounds

-2. Why wouldn`t i use it?
+2. Why wouldnt i use it?
       - Because its under heavy development

 3. What can you customise?